| MP3 |

 due to the filter attack frequency being so low in the sound spectrum

 (as heard in this clip).
-The ADSR is an exellent idea as you have much
+The ADSR is an excellent idea as you have much

 more control over the overall filter.
 But from my current testing the

-envelope filter perfoms much, MUCH better.
+envelope filter performs much, MUCH better.
 It's much more natural

 performing to your performance.
 But it's also more rubbery sounding and